iterative/dvc.org/content/docs/command-reference/pull.md

-Without arguments, it downloads all files and directories referenced in the current workspace (found in `dvc.yaml` and `.dvc` files) that are missing from the workspace.
+Without arguments, it downloads all files and directories referenced in the current workspace (found in `dvc.yaml` and `.dvc` files) that are missing from the workspace (except for outputs with `pull: false` set, see `.dvc` files).
 Any `targets` given to this command limit what to pull.
 It accepts paths to tracked files or directories (including paths inside tracked directories), `.dvc` files, and stage names (found in `dvc.yaml`).

 The `--all-branches`, `--all-tags`, and `--all-commits` options enable pulling files/dirs referenced in multiple Git commits.